 - 1. Project deletions or changes made in allocation priorities or methods of distribution that have the effect of changing the funding level of individual CDBG projects identified in the Annual Action Plan by more than 30% of an entitlement jurisdiction's annual funding level. - 2.
 Any new eligible activity funded with CDBG not already identified in the Annual Action Plan or supplemental funding Action Plan. - 3.
 Significant changes in the use of CDBG funds from one eligible activity to another, in an amount greater than 30% of the annual CDBG allocation. - 4.
 The addition of a CDBG-MIT HUD defined "Covered Project" for CDBG-MIT funding. - 5.
-A change in program benefit or eligibility for CDBG-DR, CDBG-MIT and CDBG-CV funded projects. - 6.
-The deletion of any CDBG-DR, CDBG-MIT and CDBG-CV funded activity. - 7.
+A change in program benefit or eligibility for CDBG-MIT funded projects. - 6.
+The deletion of any CDBG-MIT funded activity. - 7.
 Changes made in allocation priorities or methods of distribution that have the effect of changing the funding level of individual CDBG-MIT projects identified in the CDBG-MIT Action Plan by more than 30% of that specific CDBG-MIT funding allocation.

-Substantial amendments will be made available for public comment at the same locations previously described for the Consolidated Plan/Annual Action Plan.
+Public notifications and participation for substantial amendments will be conducted in conformity with the County's Citizen Participation Plan.
 Resident comments (verbal, digital and written) received during the citizen participation process will be summarized in writing and included in an attachment to any amendments submitted to HUD